rekalogika/rekalogika.dev/docs/file-bundle/12-replicating-metadata-in-entities.md

 :::note

-This feature is still untested.
+This feature is only nominally tested.

 :::